 A festival honoring Louis Armstrong with jazz performances, educational seminars, and delicious Creole food.

-Fun Tidbit: The festival’s name comes from Armstrong’s nickname, “Satchmo,” which was a play on “Satchel Mouth” due to his wide grin. - Beignet Fest (Late August/Early September) – A festival dedicated to the iconic New Orleans pastry, Beignet Fest features creative takes on the classic fried dough, from sweet to savory variations.
+Fun Tidbit: The festival’s name comes from Armstrong’s nickname, “Satchmo,” which was a play on “Satchel Mouth” due to his wide grin. - Beignet Fest (Late August/Early September) – Beignet Fest in New Orleans is a deliciously unique event and one of the top food festivals in New Orleans, featuring everything from sweet to savory takes on this iconic pastry.

 - Fun Tidbit: A portion of the festival’s proceeds goes to programs supporting children with autism.